dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 root@k8s-master:/home/vmware#
 </code></pre>

 **Note 1: In this article no versions have been called out in apt-get command.
-But youu need to make sure that the compatible version of K8S, NSX NCP is being installed.
+But you need to make sure that the compatible version of K8S, NSX NCP is being installed.
 Hence specific versions may need to be called out with  "apt-get install -y kubelet=1.14.2-00 kubeadm=1.14.2-00 kubectl=1.14.2-00"**

-**Note 2 : To make sure of an "apt-get update" not to break the compatibiility between K8S and NCP, it would be a good practice to apply apt-mark hold on the related components.
+**Note 2 : To make sure of an "apt-get update" not to break the compatibility between K8S and NCP, it would be a good practice to apply apt-mark hold on the related components.
 For example by using "apt-mark hold kubelet kubeadm kubectl"**

 To investigate the files installed from a package , "apt-get search ..." and "dpkg -listfiles ...." commands can be used.
 For example "apt-get search nsx" gives "nsx-cni" as one of the results and "dpkg -listfiles nsx-cni" provides all the details around which files and folders are extracted and installed as related to NSX CNI Plugin.
 Shown below.